jianxiaoguo/website/content/en/docs/applications/domains-and-routing.md

     hello.bacongobbler.com.
 1759    IN    CNAME    finest-woodshed.dryccapp.com.
     finest-woodshed.dryccapp.com.
 270     IN    A        172.17.8.100

-!!! note
+{{% alert title="Note" color="info" %}}
   Setting a CNAME for a root domain can cause issues.
 Setting an @ record to be a CNAME causes all traffic to go to the other domain, including mail and the SOA ("start-of-authority") records.
 It is highly recommended that you bind a subdomain to an application, however you can work around this by pointing the @ record to the address of the load balancer (if any).
+{{% /alert %}}

 To add or remove the application from the routing mesh, use `drycc routing`: